 - information on how to interpret matches, and on co-operation between participating bodies.

 Data for NFI 2020-21 is due to be submitted by participants in October 2020.
-The following document sets out the proposed work programme and data specifications for the exercise:
+The following document sets out the finalised work programme and data specifications for the exercise: